 We weren’t able go inside The Grand Palace.
 It must be like going into the White House!!
 However, the grounds around the palace were beautifully decorated.

 There are over 40,000 temples in Thailand, and this is the most important one.
 There are also numerous visitors and crowds.
-One is requested to not touch.
+One is requested to not touch each other.
 Impossible!

 It is said that the country who possesses the Emerald Buddha will prosper.
 The Buddha is dressed by the king several times per year.